antoniofull/thexpatmagazine.com/src/pages/blog/2019-01-22-abigails-experience-of-living-and-working-in-hanoi.md

   - destinations
 ---

-With one of the fastest growing economies in Asia, <a  href="https://thexpatmagazine.com/thexpatmagazine-wp/2018/expat-life/teaching-abroad-and-living-a-bourgeois-existence-in-hanoi/"><strong>Vietnam</strong></a> is seeing a rise in expats who are choosing the country as their first choice for living and working.
-In 2017 Abigail Burrow found herself making the same decision and moved to <strong>Hanoi</strong>, the country’s capital.
+With one of the fastest growing economies in Asia, <a  href="https://thexpatmagazine.com/thexpatmagazine-wp/2018/expat-life/teaching-abroad-and-living-a-bourgeois-existence-in-hanoi/">Vietnam</a> is seeing a rise in expats who are choosing the country as their first choice for living and working.
+In 2017 Abigail Burrow found herself making the same decision and moved to Hanoi, the country’s capital.

 ## Why did you move to Vietnam, Abigail?